Global Citizen (organization)

 Global Citizen, also known as Global Poverty Project, is an international education and advocacy organization that seeks to catalyze the movement to end extreme poverty and promote social justice and equity through the lens of intersectionality.
-The organization was founded by Hugh Evans, Michael Sheldrick, Simon Moss and Wei Soo, and aims to increase the number and effectiveness of people taking action to support the cause.
+Based ultimately in New York City, the organization was originally founded in Australia by Hugh Evans, Michael Sheldrick, Simon Moss, and Wei Soo, and aims to increase the number and effectiveness of people taking action to support the cause.

-Vision

-Global Citizen's vision is, upon itself, a world without extreme poverty by 2030.
-To achieve this, the organization works with people to make a difference in the present, and focuses on improving the future by changing the systems and policies that keep people in poverty, by utilizing education, communications, advocacy, campaigning, and the media.

-The organization researches and selects causes to support, and then suggests actions for its members to take in support of those causes.
-This can include sending tweets to organizations like the United Nations in support of reducing pollution, signing petitions to support gender equality, sending pre-written emails to politicians to increase international aid, or providing rewards to encourage people to get involved.
-Each cause supports the UN's Sustainable Development Goals, one of which includes eliminating poverty by 2030.

 History

-Global Citizen was founded in 2008 as the Global Poverty Project in Melbourne, Australia and has since opened additional offices in London, Berlin, Toronto, Lagos, and Johannesburg and is now headquartered in New York.
-Since its launch the organization has:
+Global Citizen was founded in 2008 as the Global Poverty Project in Melbourne, Australia and has since opened additional offices in London, Berlin, Toronto, Lagos, and Johannesburg, and is now headquartered in Manhattan.